snecola/qcfirst/README.md

 - courseSearch.html
 - dropCourse.html
 - swapCourse.html
+- searchResults.html

 Instructors can edit or delete courses from the course view page and add new courses from their dashboard.
 - addNewCourse.html
 - editCourse.html

+### CSS Structure:
+All css files validated by https://jigsaw.w3.org/css-validator/
+#### Bootstrap Framework for responsive design
+Using a mobile first approach with Bootstrap's Flexbox grid system, the QCFirst webapp is as functional, accessable, and pleasing to use on every device.
+- There are separate CSS style sheets for all non-bootstrap styling rules.
+Usually consisting of padding, margins, breakpoints, and colors.
+- The grid system is reliant on bootstrap and its HTML classes.
+- Icons are flush with the design and all SVG files were drawn by me using Google Drawings.